|Country:||United States of America (USA)|

 Purchase Citra Hops

-Citra was developed by the Hop Breeding Company of Yakima, WA and released in 2008.
-It is purported to include parentage of Hallertauer, American Tettnanger, and East Kent Goldings.
+Citra was developed by the Hop Breeding Company of Yakima, WA and released to the public in 2008.

 Flavor & Aroma Profile of Citra Hops